xunxunshi/stockIndicators/README.md

 From this figure:
 * Boiler's bands[BBand] triggers the most number of buy and sell signal, fixing on every single local minimum and local maximum.
 This process is a little aggressive considering that every trade costs $5, and is more suitable for short term trader using brokage-fee free platforms like Robinhood.
 * RSI triggers less amount of buy and sell signals compared to BBands.
 However, when stocks are on the hype train (aggressively retail buyers that introduces a sharp increase in the stock price), the sell signal will be triggered throughout this entire timeline.
 This can lead to early trigger of stock sell (before the maximal price).
-* MFI triggers the least amount of
+* MFI has the least amount of buy/sell triggers, possibly because the incorporation of volume as a metric.
+In most cases, these cases are on the local maximum/minimum (low number of false positives).
+However, this inevitably also miss out on some good buy/sell opportunites.
-* Combining all three triggers significantly reduces the number of triggers The observed trends were also cohesive for other companies ( see notebook).
+* Combining all three triggers as a trading condition significantly reduces the number of buy/sell triggers, and these triggers can miss out on some of the more major dip/peak.
+This is not recommended.
+* The observed trends metnioned above were also cohesive for other companies ( see notebook).
 ![image](https://user-images.githubusercontent.com/29676594/115354572-c7d1bb80-a187-11eb-9e3a-0a1dcc0893f5.png)